supernow/vim/README.md

 build_mingw.sh
 ===

-build_mingw.sh is a shell script to build vim7.4 with MingGw and install it into /d/Program\ Files\Vim
+build_mingw.sh is a shell script to build vim7.4 with MinGw and install it into /d/Program\ Files\Vim

 usage:
    ./build_mingw.sh all|gvim|vim|clean|install|getsrc|uninstall